Utilizing Horseshoe Crabs as a Food Source

 In Malaysia, Tachypleus gigas, is listed as a protected species under the Fisheries Act 1985 and the Fisheries (Control of Endangered Species of Fish) Regulations 1999.
 These regulations prohibit the capture, possession, trade, and consumption of horseshoe crabs without proper permits or authorization.

-In Thailand, horseshoe crabs are currently not specifically protected by law.
-They are therefore allowed to be caught and eaten.
-If somebody wants to catch them for culinary, educational, or research purposes, herewith follow some general guidelines.
+In Thailand, horseshoe crabs are not currently specifically protected by law.
+Therefore, they are allowed to be caught and eaten.
+If somebody wants to catch them for culinary, educational, or research purposes, follow some general guidelines.

 Timing and Location

 Horseshoe crabs are typically found in shallow areas with sandy or loamy substrates near the water’s edge, including beaches, estuaries, and mudflats.
-During periods of rising tides and around the full moon and new moon phases, they tend to migrate closer to the shore for spawning activities.
+During rising tides and around the full moon and new moon phases, they migrate closer to the shore for spawning activities.
 In Thailand, Indo-Pacific horseshoe crabs have a year-round spawning time, meaning they reproduce consistently throughout the year.

 Catching techniques

 Fishermen and fisherwomen in Thailand employ a unique method for capturing horseshoe crabs.
-They slide on their bellies through knee-deep, muddy waters, relying on their sense of touch to locate the outline of the horseshoe crab’s carapace using their hands.
-Once they make contact with a horseshoe crab, they press it down into the mud and subsequently lift it out.
+They slide on their bellies through knee-deep, muddy waters, relying on their sense of touch to locate the horseshoe crab’s carapace outline using their hands.
+Once they contact a horseshoe crab, they press it down into the mud and lift it out.

 After retrieving the horseshoe crab, it undergoes a brief wash to remove excess mud.
 The fishermen then proceed to open the first book gill, known as the genital operculum, to determine the sex of the individual.
 If it is determined to be a male, it is promptly released.
 However, if the horseshoe crab is identified as a female and its carapace diameter is at least one handspan wide, it is retained.